gianfranco-s/learn-to-code-physics-and-math/README.md

 f'(t) = (approx) [ f(t+dt) - f(t) ] / dt
 ```

-This becomes truer, the tinier *dt* gets -effectively arriving to the deffinition of a mathematical limit.
+This becomes truer, the tinier *dt* gets -effectively arriving to the definition of a mathematical limit.

 **But what about symbolic derivatives?** you might be asking your self.
 We're getting there.